ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/2-Using-the-StorageLoader.md

 Instead of using the --config option, you can pass the configuration to the EmrEtlRunner via stdin.
 You need to set `--config -` to signal that the config is to be read from stdin rather than from a file:

-  $ cat config/config.yml | bundle exec bin/snowplow-storage-loader --config -
+  $ cat config/config.yml | ./deploy/snowplow-storage-loader --config -

 <a name="running"/>
 ## 3. Running